xiaoxiae/slama.dev/_posts/2022-07-03-camera-and-graphs.md

 {% manim_video 3-SaveAndRestoreExample %}

-One animation that we used here but haven't seen yet is the {% manim_doc `Unwrite` reference/manim.animation.creation.Unwrite.html %}, which is just the inverse of {% manim_doc `Write` reference/manim.animation.creation.Write.html %}.
+One animation that we used here but haven't seen yet is the {% manim_doc `Unwrite` reference/manim.animation.creation.Unwrite.html %}, which is {% manim_doc `Write` reference/manim.animation.creation.Write.html %} in reverse.

 ### Graphs